 Best fit for this card

 If you are looking for a Visa card at a reasonable cost with a good points earning rate in a flexible rewards program, plus full insurance benefits, you should seriously consider this card.
 It will be especially suitable if you think your monthly spending will rarely exceed $2,000 and you don’t need a supplementary card.
-You can easily collect 65,000 points and $50 cashback, effectively worth $330 and more than covering the annual fee for the first three years.
+You can easily collect 75,000 bonus points, worth $335 in retail gift cards and more than covering the annual fee for the first three years.

 I’m really happy with my ANZ credit card.
 I have been a customer for a few years.
 It is easy to make adjustments online if you want to increase your limit.